• Skip to main content

 E-fu noodles are made of egg and wheat and are known as yi mein (伊面) in Cantonese.
 Our family eats this noodle almost exclusively at Chinese New Year banquets, partly because of the tradition behind the it.

-Yi mein is popularly known as ‘longevity noodle’, symbolsing the promise of long life when eaten.
+Yi mein is popularly known as ‘longevity noodle’, symbolizing the promise of long life when eaten.
 For this reason, it makes a common appearance during birthdays and the new year.

-It’s characterised by its flatter shape and has a signature chew that makes it even more suited to its long life symbolism.
+It’s characterized by its flatter shape and has a signature chew that makes it even more suited to its long life symbolism.

-You can find e-fu noodles in Asian supermarkets packaged in a circular, nest-like shape.
+You can find them in Asian supermarkets packaged in a circular, nest-like shape.

-What makes the e-fu noodle eating experience abundantly more unique is that they are deep fried before packaged so when it’s cooked, there’s an extra layer of flavour!
+What makes the eating experience abundantly more unique is that they are deep fried before packaged so when it’s cooked, there’s an extra layer of flavor.

 Don’t you just want to get your hands on some?
 I know I do!